Work in Canada

 - Siblings living in Canada as permanent residents/citizens

 - Your spouse’s profile (if married)

 We have three Regulated Canadian Immigration Consultants (RCICs) who are all experts in the field of immigration policy.
-These professionals help you through an eligibility assessment for the over 60 different programs offered by the government to see which you should choose to apply for.
+These professionals help you through an eligibility assessment for the over +60 different Canadian visa programs offered by the government to see which you should choose to apply for.
 From here they develop a personalized immigration strategy for you to make sure all the admin is taken care of (collecting and submitting documents) and that you are on track for permanent residence.